devonnaidoo/web-host-service/README.md

 ## Description

-A simple web server built using Node.js
-A basic web server created using Node.js with no frameworks.
-It aims to give a rough example of how servers on a framework could be created and managed.
+A simple user interface for a website hosting company A basic web server created using Express JS.
+It aims to give an example of routing and using node mailer as well as other modules.

 ### Screenshot

 ![](public/img/web-host-screenshot.jpg)

+### Technologies

+- Node.js
+- Express JS
+- JavaScript
+- HTML
+- CSS